BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 Mycobacteria

 It is strikingly adapted to man.
-It has been difficult to transfer to any other host, and it has not been grown on artificial culture media.
-In contrast, the agents of human tuberculosis, Mycobacterium tuberculosis and the closely related M.bovis are readily cultivated on simple media, and are pathogenic to various lower animals, especially guinea pigs and mice.
-Mycobacteria are considered transitional forms between true bacteria (eubacteria) and actinomycetales.
+It has been difficult to transfer to any other host, and it has not grown on artificial culture media.
+In contrast, the agents of human tuberculosis, Mycobacterium tuberculosis, and the closely related M.bovis are readily cultivated on simple media, and are pathogenic to various lower animals, especially guinea pigs and mice.
+Mycobacteria are considered transitional forms between true bacteria (eubacteria) and Actinomycetales.
+(BSc Microbiology Prokaryotes Other than Eubacteria Notes Study Material)

 - Structure.
 Tubercle bacilli in the animal are typically slightly bent or curved slender rods, about 2 µm – 4 µm long and 0.2 µm – 0.5 µm wide.
 The rods may be of uniform width but more often appear beaded, with irregularly spaced, unstained vacuoles, or heavily stained knobs.
 In culture media, the cells may vary from coccoid to filamentous.
 Strains differ in their tendency to grow as discrete rods or as aggregated long strands, called serpentine cords.

 - Tuberculin test.
-Tuberculosis is diagnosed in laboratory by tuberculin test.
-The old method, originally described by Koch, for preparation of tuberculin is old tuberculin (OT).
-Here tuberculin is prepared by autoclaving or boiling a culture of tubercle bacilli, concentrating it tenfold on a steam bath, filtering off the debris and adding glycerol as preservative.
-Stock solution retains full potency for years when stored at 5°C. A refined method of tuberculin preparation is purified protein derivative (PPD).
+Tuberculosis is diagnosed in the laboratory by a tuberculin test.
+The old method, originally described by Koch, for the preparation of tuberculin is old tuberculin (OT).
+Here tuberculin is prepared by autoclaving or boiling a culture of tubercle bacilli, concentrating it tenfold on a steam bath, filtering off the debris, and adding glycerol as a preservative.
+The stock solution retains full potency for years when stored at 5°C. A refined method of tuberculin preparation is purified protein derivative (PPD).
 It is prepared by precipitation several times with 50% saturated ammonium sulphate.
 The product is mostly a mixture of small proteins.

-Now tuberculin hypersensitivity is tested by intra-dermal injection of 0.1 ml of an appropriate dilution of standardised PPD into the most superficial layers of the skin of the forearm.
-This is known as Mantoux test.
+Now tuberculin hypersensitivity is tested by intra-dermal injection of 0.1 ml of an appropriate dilution of standardized PPD into the most superficial layers of the skin of the forearm.
+This is known as the Mantoux test.

-Mycobacterium leprae, (Hansen’s bacillus), cause of leprosy, grows profusely in lesions, and could not be cultivated in test tubes.
-In 1960 Shepard discovered that the bacilli could be slowly propagated in foot pads of mice in cool environment.
+Mycobacterium leprae, (Hansen’s bacillus), the cause of leprosy, grows profusely in lesions, and could not be cultivated in test tubes.
+In 1960 Shepard discovered that the bacilli could be slowly propagated in the foot pads of mice in a cool environment.
 Recently nine-banded armadillo is used for skin-test.
 Antigen, Lepromin, as developed by Mitsuda in 1919, is obtained by boiling human lepromatous tissue rich in bacilli.
-This material-lepromin, is then standardised to contain 160×106 acid-fast bacilli/ml.
+This material-lepromin is then standardized to contain 160×106 acid-fast bacilli/ml.

 Myxobacteria